 Automatic External Defibrillators (AEDs) are located in eight buildings on the college.
-They are in Mellon Hall, Greenfield Library, BBC, Pinkney Hall, Iglehart Gym, Health Center, Boathouse, and the Public Safety sub-station.
+They are in various buildings on the college.
 The college participates in the Maryland Public Access AED Program, which is part of the National AED Registry.
 AEDs can be found in boxes that are marked AED in the listed buildings.
+AEDs in

-AEDs in Pinkney Hall and the sub-station are not marked, as they are accessible and stored in public safety office space.
+Pinkney Hall and the sub-station are not marked, as they are accessible and stored in public safety office space.